decaporg/decap-cms/website/content/docs/add-to-your-site.md

 </body>
 </html>
 ```
 In the above code the `script` is loaded from `unpkg` CDN.
-Should there be any issue with it, `jsDelivr` can be used as an alterntive option.
+Should there be any issue with it, `jsDelivr` can be used as an alternative source.
 The `src` for that would be `https://cdn.jsdelivr.net/npm/netlify-cms@^2.0.0/dist/netlify-cms.js`

 The second file, `admin/config.yml`, is the heart of your Netlify CMS installation, and a bit more complex.
 The [Configuration](#configuration) section covers the details.